Looking Up From the Forest Moon Description:

 This piece was inspired by a variation of a chord progression John Williams has used to create melancholy, introspective moods.
 As it relies heavily on borrowed chords, there are quite a few accidentals in addition to the key signature.
 But, the resulting tones are well worth it.

-The smallest note is sixteenth notes.
+The smallest note is the sixteenth note.
 The rhythms (including cross rhythms) create an introspective and, at times, melancholy feel to this piece.

 The 5/4 time signature was fascinating to compose and created an opportunity to move between the 3 – 2 subdivision and 2 – 3 subdivision.
 The goal for your student is to move between the subdivisions seamlessly.

 Lastly, there are three main accompaniment patterns in this piece.
-The arpeggios include notes from 7th and 9th chords.
-The triplets are followed by dotted eighth and sixteenth note patterns.
-And this piece ends on a gorgeous triplet arpeggios that spans four octaves, a rolled chord and final hymn-like chord.
+The arpeggios include notes from the 7th and 9th chords.
+The triplets are followed by dotted eighth and sixteenth-note patterns.
+This piece ends on a gorgeous triplet arpeggios that spans four octaves, a rolled chord and a final hymn-like chord.

 Looking Up From the Forest Moon Bonus: